toozej/pebble-darkroom/README.md

 1. Make sure to fully exit the settings menu before closing the app
 2. Check that your Pebble has sufficient storage space available
 3. Try rebuilding and reinstalling the app
+4. Note that RC and Fiber paper settings are stored separately - changes to one won't affect the other

+### Paper Type Confusion

+If you're unsure which paper type is active:
+1. Check the mode indicator: `RC` for Timer 1, `FB` for Timer 2 in print mode
+2. Timer 1 defaults to light theme, Timer 2 to dark theme
+3. RC paper shows 4 stages, Fiber paper shows 6 stages in the progress indicator
+4. Fiber paper includes `HC` (Hypo Clear) and `Wash2` stages that RC paper doesn't have